 For more information about penny stocks, contact the Office of Filings, Information, and Consumer Services of the U.S. Securities and Exchange Commission, 450 Fifth Street, NW., Washington, DC 20549, (202) 272-7440.

 MARGIN RISK DISCLOSURE

-Your brokerage firm is furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
-Before trading stocks in a margin account, you should carefully review the margin agreement provided by your firm.
-Consult your firm regarding any questions or concerns you may have with your margin accounts.
+We are furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
+Before trading stocks in a margin account, you should carefully review the margin agreement provided by your broker.
+Consult your broker regarding any questions or concerns you may have with your margin accounts.

 When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from your brokerage firm.
 If you choose to borrow funds from your firm, you will open a margin account with the firm.
 The securities purchased are the firm’s collateral for the loan to you.
-If the securities in your account decline in value, so does the value, so does the value of the collateral supporting your loan, and as a result, the firm can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with the member, in order to maintain the required equity in the account.
+If the securities in your account decline in value, so do the value of the collateral supporting your loan, and as a result, the firm can take action, such as issue a margin call and/or sell securities in your account, to maintain the required equity in the account.